Windimurra

 Previous Exploration

-From 2002 to 2015, the area covered by E58/532 formed part of much larger tenement packages operated by Apex Minerals NL, Maximus Resources Ltd and Flinders Mines Ltd (Flinders).
+From 2002 to 2015, the area covered by E58/532 formed part of a much larger tenement packages operated by Apex Minerals NL, Maximus Resources Ltd and Flinders Mines Ltd (Flinders).
 While the wider area had substantial work done, only a small amount overlaps the current tenement area.

 Most recently (2010-2015), Flinders explored the area as part of their Canegrass Project, specifically their tenement E58/359, which overlaps part of E58/532.
 Of particular interest, Flinders collected 48 soil samples, as part of a targeted exploration program, that fall within E58/352.
 A discrete northeast trending coincident copper, nickel, chrome and vanadium anomaly was highlighted but was not followed up.